Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/attach-data.md

 # Using the Attach Data Rules Action

 The Attach Data rule action was added in the `Mobile Core v2.1.8` Launch extension.
-Attach Data is powerful and complex, and is recommended for users with advanced use cases.
+This rule is powerful and complex and is recommended for users with advanced use cases.

-In order to understand how to use Attach Data, you will need a foundational knowledge on how Events flow in the SDK and the role of the SDK's Rules Engine.
+To understand how to use Attach Data, you need foundational knowledge about how Events flow in the SDK and the role of the SDK's Rules Engine.

-This document provides the information necessary to understand how to use Attach Data, and provides an example of how to use it.
+This document provides the information necessary to understand how to use Attach Data and provides an example of how to use it.

 ## SDK Events

 #### What is an Event?

-In the SDK, Events hold all of the data required by other SDK extensions to perform their necessary actions.
+In the SDK, Events hold all of the data that is required by other SDK extensions to complete their necessary actions.

 Events have the following defining properties:

-- `type` - describes what kind of Event this is. _E.g._ **Analytics**, **Target**, or **Lifecycle**.
+- `type` - describes what kind of Event this is.
+For example, **Analytics**, **Target**, or **Lifecycle**.
-- `source` - indicates the cause of the Event, primarily used to indicate the directionality of the Event. _E.g._ **request** or **response**.
+- `source` - indicates the cause of the Event that is primarily used to indicate the directionality of the Event.
+For example, **request** or **response**.
-- `event data` - any additional data needed to fully define the Event. _E.g._ context data on an Analytics event.
+- `event data` - any additional data needed to fully define the Event.
+For example, context data on an Analytics event.

 Extensions that register with the SDK will also register Event listeners.
-A listener is defined by an Event `type` & `source` combination.
+A listener is defined by an Event `type` and `source` combination.
 When the `event hub` processes an Event, it notifies all listeners that match its combination.

 #### When are Events created in the SDK

-Events are created by an extension then dispatched to the `event hub` in the SDK's core.
+Events are created by an extension and are then dispatched to the `event hub` in the SDK's core.
 Each of the Rules created in Adobe Launch are then evaluated against the current Event.
-Finally, the Event is passed along to each of the listeners for Events with this `type/source` combination.
+Finally, the Event is passed to each of the listeners for Events with this `type/source` combination.

 {% hint style="important" %}
-Invoking any of the SDK's public APIs will result in an Event being created and dispatched.
-Attach Data use cases tend to focus on these types of Events.
+When you invoke any of the SDK's public APIs, an Event is created and dispatched.
+Attach Data use cases usually focus on these types of Events.
 {% endhint %}

 ## SDK Rules Engine

-The Rules Engine lives in the `event hub`.
-It evaluates each Rule created in Launch against the triggering Event before listeners are notified.
+The Rules Engine lives in the `event hub` and, before listeners are notified, evaluates each Rule that is created in Launch against the triggering Event.
 A Rule is defined by three components:

 - `Event` - this is the trigger for the Rule.
 - `Condition` - a definition of criteria to compare against the triggering Event.